Teens’ Biggest Dangers

 Inexperience

 Just as it takes years to perfect any skill — athletic, artistic, or otherwise — it also takes years to be a truly good driver.
 Until teens are much more experienced, they run a greater risk of crashing, being hurt, and potentially dying.
 A driver’s license makes them a legal driver.
-Experience makes them good drivers.
+Experience helps them become safer drivers.

 Night driving